Skip to content

 The Maldivian rufiyaa is the best currency to take to the Maldives.
 It’s the official tender you’ll need for most transactions there.

-While you might get away with USD in some places, it’s not a sure thing, and you could end up losing out on exchange rates.
+While you might get away with USD in some places, it’s not a sure thing, and you could lose out on exchange rates.
 Stick to the Maldivian rufiyaa for a smooth trip.

 Do I need to carry USD to the Maldives?